Generalized optimal paths and weight distributions revealed through the large deviations of random walks on networks: Optimal weight distribution from large deviations of standard random walks

 We focus on global currents moving from left to right, corresponding to $s_g<0$.
 We first look at the case where this is the only tilting parameter ---by setting $s_l =0$---, see the $(s_g = -2, s_l =0)$ point highlighted as a cyan star in Fig.~\ref{fig3} (b) and the probability fluxes depicted as cyan arrows in panel (c).
-The very large global current $\langle j_g\rangle_{s_g s_l} \approx 0.837$ [see (a)] is due to the existence of jumps that advance consistently to the right along the fastest possible routes.
-It turns out that those routes go along the links joining the red nodes [see (c)], and thus the local current $\langle j_l\rangle_{s_g s_l}$ is also relatively large for this point, specifically $\langle j_l \rangle_{s_g s_l} \approx 0.0824$ [see (b)].
+The very large global current $\langle j_g\rangle_{s_g s_l} \approx 0.769$ [see (a)] is due to the existence of jumps that advance consistently to the right along the fastest possible routes.
+It turns out that those routes go along the links joining the red nodes [see (c)], and thus the local current $\langle j_l\rangle_{s_g s_l}$ is also relatively large for this point, specifically $\langle j_l \rangle_{s_g s_l} \approx 0.078$ [see (b)].
 From the Doob-transformed transition matrix used to calculate the probability fluxes, one extracts the optimal link weights that give rise to such currents, as explained in Appendix C.

 While keeping such a strong negative tilting parameter $s_g$ so as to generate a strong global current to the right, one may want to prevent the red links from being overused.
 In applications, this may correspond to a transportation route or communication link that may exceed its limiting capacity.
 To achieve that, we set $s_l$ to some positive value.
-For instance, we may select the value of $s_l$ that gives rise to a local current $\langle j_l\rangle_{s_g s_l}$ that is half the value obtained for the same $s_g$ and $s_l=0$, which corresponds to the point $(s_g = -2, s_l =2.26)$.
-The resulting weight distribution finds alternative routes so that the particle may go through the red links half as frequently as for $s_l=0$, while decreasing the total current by slighly less than $10 \% $.
-See the blue cirlce in panel (b) and the corresponding blue arrows in panel (c).
+Specifically, we select the value of $s_l$ that gives rise to a local current $\langle j_l\rangle_{s_g s_l}$ that is half the value obtained for the same $s_g$ and $s_l=0$, which corresponds to the point $(s_g = -2, s_l =2.19)$.
+The resulting weight distribution finds alternative routes so that the particle goes through the red links half as frequently as for $s_l=0$, while decreasing the total current by slightly less than $10 \% $.
+See the blue circle in panel (b) and the corresponding blue arrows in panel (c).